jamesarnall/weather-station/README.md

 ## To Do

+- [ ] Decouple client API calling by making a service object that is passed as a parameter (for better testing, etc.)
+  - [ ] Recode client methods to take api (or mockApi) dependency as a parameter
+  - [ ] Pass in api/mock in the view
 - [x] Get better icons
 - [x] Nice animated fade when the display updates?
 - [ ] There's no error handling really going on.
 Might change this, for